-MDS is a group of disorders where your bone marrow does not work well, and the blood-forming stem cells in your bone marrow fail to make enough healthy blood cells.
-People with MDS can lack the right amount of red blood cells, white blood cells, and platelets (the small cells that help blood to clot).
+Myelodysplastic Syndromes (MDS) is a group of disorders where your bone marrow does not work well, and the blood-forming stem cells in your bone marrow fail to make enough healthy blood cells.
+People with MDS can lack the right amount of red blood cells, white blood cells, and platelets (the small cells that help the blood to clot).

 The disease happens because the bone marrow cells do not develop into mature blood cells.
 Instead, these blood cells stay within the bone marrow in an immature state.
-The symptoms and the course of MDS may vary greatly from person to person.
+The Myelodysplastic syndromes symptoms and the course of Myelodysplastic Syndromes may vary greatly from person to person.
 These differences depend on which blood cells are affected.

-All people with MDS have two things in common:
+All people with Myelodysplastic Syndromes have two things in common: